My new book Through the Thought Clouds is now available!

 by signing up on Mira(cle) Mondays newsletter!

 Artist, Illustrator, Author & Life Coach.
 Turning struggles into loving laughter with her illustrations.
+Creator of Mira(cle)Doodles.

 Enjoy more doodles at Patreon